kulshekhar/ts-jest/website/docs/getting-started/presets.md

 Any preset can also be used with other options.
 If you're already using another preset, you might want only some specific settings from the chosen `ts-jest` preset.
-In this case you'll need to use the JavaScript version of Jest config (comment/uncomment according to your use-case):
+In this case you'll need to use the JavaScript version of Jest config (comment/uncomment according to your use case):

 ```js
 // jest.config.js